Glossary

 Association of Certified Fraud Examiners (ACFE)

-A professional organization that provides anti-fraud training and education; more than 37,000 members worldwide.
+A professional organization that provides anti-fraud training and education with more than 75,000 members worldwide.
 The ACFE certifies and governs Certified Fraud Examiners, which investigate business fraud around the world.

 Audit

-An internal or external examination of financial accounts and records in order to assure compliance with accounting rules and regulations, catch fraudulent activity and to review efficiency of financial operations.
+An internal or external examination of financial accounts and records in order to ensure compliance with accounting rules and regulations, catch fraudulent activity and review financial operations.

 Auditors Report

-A report that provides an opinion and analysis of a company's financial state; usually prepared by an outside or external auditor.
+A formal report that provides an independent opinion and analysis of a company's financial statements and internal controls, usually prepared by an outside or external auditor.

 Authentication

-A process of confirming a computer, system or program user's identity by validating it against a user database; usually requires a unique user name and password.
+A process of confirming a computer, system or program user's identity by validating it against a user database.

 Authorization

 The granting of access rights to a computer system's data based on a user's identity.
-Authorization generally follows immediately after authentication; together they comprise a two-part process.
+Authorization generally follows authentication; together they comprise a two-part process.

 Automated Clearing House (ACH)